Best Biscoff Cheesecake Recipe

 Main Ingredients and Substitution Suggestions

-This Best Biscoff Cheesecake Recipe is made with simple, delicious ingredients that bring out the creamy, caramelized flavor of Biscoff.
+This Best Biscoff Cheesecake Recipe is made with simple, delicious ingredients that bring out the creamy, caramelised flavour of Biscoff.
 Here’s a breakdown of the key ingredients and some substitution suggestions:

-• Biscoff Biscuits: These caramel-flavored biscuits make the perfect base and topping for this cheesecake.
-If you can’t find Biscoff biscuits, you can substitute them with digestive biscuits or graham crackers, though the flavor won’t be as unique.
+• Biscoff Biscuits: These caramel-flavoured biscuits make the perfect base and topping for this cheesecake.
+If you can’t find Biscoff biscuits, you can substitute them with digestive biscuits or graham crackers, though the flavour won’t be as unique.

 • Cream Cheese: I recommend using Philadelphia cream cheese for a smooth and rich texture.
 However, any full-fat cream cheese will work well in this recipe.
 Be sure to avoid using low-fat varieties, as they can affect the texture.

-• Yogurt: Thick, sour yogurt adds a slight tang and creaminess to the filling.
-You can substitute Greek yogurt for a thicker texture or sour cream if you prefer a slightly more decadent taste.
+• Yoghurt: Thick, sour yoghurt adds a slight tang and creaminess to the filling.
+You can substitute Greek yoghurt for a thicker texture or sour cream if you prefer a slightly more decadent taste.

 • Eggs: Eggs help bind the cheesecake together and give it structure.
 For a lighter version, you can try using 1 whole egg and 2 egg whites, but note that the texture may change slightly.